-October is here, and with it comes Cyber Security Month—a critical time for IT professionals and businesses of all sizes to focus on the importance of cyber security.
+October is here, and with it comes Cyber Security Awareness Month—a critical time for IT professionals and businesses of all sizes to focus on the importance of cyber security.
 This year, we’re urging all organisations to get registered to ISO/IEC 27001:2022 Information Security Management systems.
 For organisations who are currently certified to 2013 the deadline of 31st October 2025 to transition to version 2022 is looming.
 With the completely new structure of Annexure A controls*, 11 new controls and some additional requirements in clauses, time is shorter than you may think; and with cyber threats evolving faster than ever, staying updated and compliant is paramount.

 Why ISO/IEC 27001 Certification Matters